kubernetes/community/communication/slack-guidelines.md

 channels are discouraged and should in turn be steered to `#kubernetes-client` or communication avenues commonly used by their specific language.

+Channels should not be focused on a single company, commercial product, or commercial service.
+Community members seeking support for these products should contact the company offering the product or service through their regular support channels.

 In general, use your best judgment.

 Once two Slack admins have reviewed and agreed to sponsor the channel, they will